aryanduntley/AIProjectManager/ai-pm-mcp/reference/organization.md

 ## 12. Key Interaction Directives (For MCP Server Only)

-> These are not part of the projectManagement structure.
+> These are not part of the $projectManagement structure.
 They live in the MCP server and govern AI behavior when managing any project.

 - `retrieval-guidelines.md`: how to determine what context to load
 - `file-construction.md`: rules for structuring and writing files